 Chemtrade Logistics Income Fund is a limited purpose trust established under the laws of the Province of Ontario on July 11, 2001.

 The Fund operates under a Declaration of Trust that describes the protections, rights and remedies provided to unitholders of the Fund.
-These are substantially the same as those provided to shareholders under the Canada Business Corporations Act.
+This is different than corporations, which are governed by statute (for example, the Canada Business